Cabinet Secretariat (India)

-The Cabinet Secretariat (IAST: Mantrimanḍala Sacivālaya) is responsible for the administration of the Government of India.
-It provides secretarial assistance to the Cabinet of India and facilitates smooth transaction of business between Ministries and Departments of the Government.
+The Cabinet Secretariat (IAST: Mantrimanḍala Sacivālaya) is the apex administrative body of the Government of India.
+It provides secretarial assistance to the Union Council of Ministers and facilitates smooth transaction of business between the Ministries/Departments and other statutory, constitutional bodies of the Government.
+The Cabinet Secretariat also manage the major crisis and national security threats of India.
+The Cabinet Secretariat comes under the charge of the Prime Minister of India and is headed by the Cabinet Secretary.

 Since its creation, it has functioned from the Rashtrapati Bhavan on Raisina Hill in New Delhi.
-But, in September 2025, the office got its independent building named Seva Teerth-2 in the Executive Enclave, that was developed under the Central Vista Redevelopment Project.
+In September 2025, the office was shifted to its new building named Seva Teerth in the Executive Enclave, that was developed under the Central Vista Redevelopment Project.

-The Cabinet Secretariat is under the charge of the Prime Minister of India and is headed by the Cabinet Secretary.

 History

 During the British Raj, government business was disposed of by the Council of the Governor General of India.
 The council functioned as a Joint Consultative Board.
 The Governor-General of India's secretary was designated Secretary to the Executive Council.
 With the Interim Government of India being formed in 1946, the Secretariat of the Executive Council was designated as Cabinet Secretariat and the Secretary to the Executive Council re-designated Cabinet Secretary.